toolkit-for-ynab/toolkit-for-ynab/README.md

   content scripts) into single files and manages most of the build process.

 1. Clone the repository.
-2. Install Node.js (>=18.12.1) and Yarn (>= v1.10.0).
+2. Install Node.js and pnpm (see [package.json](./package.json) for versions).

     - On **macOS** both prerequisites can be setup using `brew`.
 Ensure command line developer tools (`xcode-select --install`) are also installed.
-    - On **Windows** `node` and `yarn` can be installed via Chocolatey (`choco`) package manager.
+    - On **Windows** `node` and `pnpm` can be installed via Chocolatey (`choco`) package manager.

 3. If on VS Code you can Run Task Setup to skip steps 4 & 5.
 Other Tasks to run are available in the Command Pallet.
-4. Run `yarn install` within the folder you cloned.
+4. Run `pnpm run install` within the folder you cloned.
 This will install all the dependencies needed for the project.
-5. Run `yarn build:development` from within the folder you cloned which will build the Toolkit.
+5. Run `pnpm run build:development` from within the folder you cloned which will build the Toolkit.

-    - Whilst developing, you may prefer to run `yarn watch` which will monitor the project directory for changes and run `yarn build:development` automatically for you.
-If you're not going to add new features and plan to work only on existing ones (i.e. your changes don't require regenerating indexes) you can use `yarn watch:webpack`, this will compile changes only your changes to code, without regenerating indexes which might noticeably speed up the development.
+    - Whilst developing, you may prefer to run `pnpm run watch` which will monitor the project directory for changes and run `pnpm run build:development` automatically for you.
+If you're not going to add new features and plan to work only on existing ones (i.e. your changes don't require regenerating indexes) you can use `pnpm run watch:webpack`, this will compile changes only your changes to code, without regenerating indexes which might noticeably speed up the development.